- Challenging logic problems

 “From the get go, LYNE exudes a very zen feel.
 The ambiance is calming, the layout simple and clean. ... if you're in it for the challenge to your brain, dim the lights, find a quiet place, and get to solving.” - JayIsGames.com

-Thanks for playing everyone.
+With the alphabet filled to Z this will be the final feature update, thanks for playing everyone.
 Be sure to let me know what you think with a review.
-I read every one!
+I read every one.